cpjobling/eg-247-textbook/_sources/filter_design/filters.md

 In {ref}`demo`, we showed how an analogue 2nd-order Butterworth filter could be translated into a discrete-time (DT) system using the MATLAB function `c2d`, and we demonstrated the architecture and code that might be used to implement the digital filter.

 In this unit we will explore further some of the concepts of what is called *filter design by analogue prototype*.
 This Unit is based on Chapter 11 of {cite}`karris`.
-We will illustrate the concepts using MATLAB and Simulink as appropriate on the understanding that you should be able to manually design a digital filter from a 2nd-order analogue proptotype.
+We will illustrate the concepts using MATLAB and Simulink as appropriate on the understanding that you should be able to use the bilinear transform to convert a 2nd-order analogue proptotype into a digital filter.

 +++ {"slideshow": {"slide_type": "slide"}}